cbg-ethz/haploclique/README.md

 ```

 ### USAGE
 Please use HaploClique in an empty directory.
+Please create an <b>index</b> for your alignment `samtools index alignment.bam`

 ##### Error correction
 For error correction, HaploClique takes a BAM alignment and the reference as input:
 `haploclique-assembly -r ../reference.fasta -i ../alignment.bam`